 Please do not send us work that you would not want to see published on our site.
 This may sound obvious, but note that we will not “unpublish” your work if you have a change of heart.
 Consider our website as written in pen, not pencil – just like the rest of the Internet – and use a pseudonym if you must.

 Black Heart reserves the right to edit all pieces considered for publication, both for obvious typographical/spelling/grammatical errors and for alignment with our internal style guide and overall editorial vision.
 The editing process remains the same for all submitters, regardless of stature.

 Writers intent on making our editors’ lives difficult will be added to a blacklist that fires all email from said writers directly into the sun.
 Piss off our editors at your own peril.

 If you don’t like or agree with any of these policies, we cordially invite you to submit your work elsewhere.

 How to Submit

 Send us your best work via our submissions manager.
-Options are available for each genre; please choose appropriately (i.e. make sure your “poetry” submission is actually a poem and not a short story, as they will be routed to different editors).
+Options are available for each genre; please choose appropriately (poetry and short fiction submissions are routed to different editors).
+If one of your pieces is accepted elsewhere, please use the submissions system to inform us and/or remove pieces from our queue as necessary.
 Stories that surpass our stated word limits will not be read.